Devon (sausage)

 Devon (also known by many other names) is a type of manufactured meat product sold in Australia and New Zealand.

 Overview

 Typical commercial preparations list the major ingredient as "meat including pork".
 It is usually composed of several types of pork, basic spices, and a binder.

 It is considered to be a cheap meat product and is sold in the deli section of supermarkets.

 It is usually served in a sandwich, often with tomato sauce, and can also be fried in slices.

 Devon would be classed as "luncheon meat" in the UK or a "cold cut" in the US.

+Devon can also be brought in a roll or knob, usually found in supermarket refrigerators.

 Terminology

 The product is known by a variety of names in different regions of Australia and New Zealand: